Prof. Stuart McKee

 Biography

-Stuart McKee is an Associate Professor of Design at the University of San Francisco.
-As an environmental graphic designer, Stuart has designed exhibition typography for the J. Paul Getty Center in Los Angeles; the Rock and Roll Hall of Fame and Museum in Cleveland (as Senior Graphic Designer for the Burdick Group; San Francisco); and the United States Pavilion at the 1992 World's Fair in Seville, Spain (as Senior Graphic Designer for Staples & Charles Ltd; Washington, DC).
-As a print designer, Stuart has designed publications for the MIT Press, Princeton Architectural Press, Chronicle Books, the University of Hawaii Press, the Office of the Chief Architect, and the National Science Foundation.
-He has received recognition for these projects from the Industrial Designers Society of America (IDSA), the American Institute of Graphic Arts (AIGA), and the Society of Environmental Graphic Designers (SEGD).
-In 2007, Stuart was awarded a generous "Ideas That Matter" grant from Sappi Fine Paper to propose, design, and produce a publication to service the San Francisco nonprofit organization Visual Aid.
+Stuart McKee is an associate professor of Design at the University of San Francisco.
+As an environmental graphic designer, Stuart designed exhibition typography for the J. Paul Getty Center in Los Angeles; the Rock and Roll Hall of Fame and Museum in Cleveland (as Senior Graphic Designer for the Burdick Group); and the United States Pavilion at the 1992 World's Fair in Seville, Spain (as Senior Graphic Designer for Staples & Charles Ltd).
+As a print designer, Stuart has designed books for the MIT Press, Princeton Architectural Press, Chronicle Books, the University of Hawai‘i Press, and the Office of the Chief Architect.
+He has received recognition for these projects from the Industrial Designers Society of America (IDSA), the Professional Association for Design (AIGA), and the Society of Experiential Graphic Design (SEGD).

 Education